One Day (musical)

-One Day is an upcoming musical with music and lyrics by Amanda Sudano and Abner Ramirez (with additional lyrics by Freya Catrin Smith) and a book by David Greig, based on the 2009 novel of the same name.
-Directed by Max Webster, the world premiere production of One Day is expected to open in Edinburgh at the Royal Lyceum Theatre in March 2026.
+One Day is a musical with music and lyrics by Amanda Sudano and Abner Ramirez (with additional lyrics by Freya Catrin Smith) and a book by David Greig.
+Based on the 2009 novel of the same name, the musical follows Emma and Dex, whose lives have taken them in different directions, but one day keeps bringing them back together.

-History
+Directed by Max Webster, the world premiere production of One Day opened in Edinburgh at the Royal Lyceum Theatre in March 2026.
+It is scheduled to transfer to the Garrick Theatre in London's West End from 17 November 2026.

+Background

 The musical is based on the 2009 novel One Day, by David Nicholls.
-The novel won the 2010 Galaxy Book of the Year, and has been adapted into a feature film and television series for Netflix.
+The novel sold over six million copies worldwide and was translated into forty languages.
+It won the 2010 Galaxy Book of the Year, and has been adapted into a feature film and television series for Netflix.
 On its release in 2009, Producer Simon Friend read the novel on the tube, and subsequently tried to produce an adaption of One Day, for over a decade.

+The idea for the novel came to Nicholls whilst adapting Hardy's Tess of the D'Urbervilles, a novel he had previously read as a student.
+He was reminded by a particular passage that indicated that one date, held more significance to Tess than any other.
+"There it was again; that ordinary day that turns out not to be ordinary at all."

-Set in Edinburgh, the musical sees Dexter and Emma graduate on St Swithin's Day day in 1988.
+Set in Edinburgh, the musical sees Dexter and Emma graduate on St Swithin's Day in 1988.
 Over the next 20 years, we see snapshots of the same day each year; showing how their lives unfold.

+Productions

+The musical received its world premiere at the Royal Lyceum Theatre on 11 March 2026, following previews from 27 February.
+Prior to opening at the Lyceum, the run was extended by two weeks until 19 April.

+The theatre was reconfigured in the round, including on stage cabaret style seating.
+Initial casting was announced on St Swithin's Day 2025, with Jamie Muscato playing Dexter and Sharon Rose as Emma.
+Further principal casting included Josefina Gabrielle as Alison Mayhew, Miracle Chance as Tilly, Dan Buckley as Ian, Kelly Hampson as Sylvie, Peter Hannah as Callum, David Birrell as Stephen, and Matthew McKenna as Mr Godalming.

-One Day has a book by the former Artistic Director of the Lyceum David Greig and features a score by Johnnyswim members Abner and Amanda Ramirez.
+The production has a book by the former Artistic Director of the Lyceum David Greig and features a score by Johnnyswim members Abner and Amanda Ramirez.
 Set and costume designs are by Rae Smith, with lighting by Bruno Poet, sound design by Simon Baker, arrangements by Nigel Lilley, and orchestrations by Simon Hale.
 It is directed by Max Webster, with choreography by Carrie-Anne Ingrouille.

-The musical is scheduled to receive its world premiere at the Royal Lyceum Theatre, on 11 March 2026, following previews from 27 February.
-The theatre will be reconfigured as in the round, including on stage seating.
-Initial casting was announced on St Swithin's Day 2025, with Jamie Muscato playing Dexter and Sharon Rose as Emma.
+On 18 June 2026, it was announced that the production was transferring to the Garrick Theatre in London's West End.
+It is scheduled to run from 17 November 2026 until 14 March 2027.
+Original leads Jamie Muscato and Sharon Rose will continue as Dexter and Emma.